-While the MTP can point out some of the transportation/resource conflicts early on, defining more specifically what those impacts are will be part of the project development process and the permitting systems that go with that process - Phases that come after the MTP's identification of project recommendations.
-This would involve the National Environmental Policy Act (NEPA), the Federal Advisory Council on Historic Preservation's Section 106, FHWA's Section 4(F), and possibly Vermont's Act 250.
+While the MTP can point out some of the resource conflicts early on, identification, evaluation and mitigation of environmental and cultural impacts of transportation projects start at the project definition phase (scoping) and continues into the environmental permitting phase.
+Depending on funding and other factors, project could go through various reviews and permitting processes including the National Environmental Policy Act (NEPA), the Federal Advisory Council on Historic Preservation's Section 106, FHWA's Section 4(F), and possibly Vermont Act 250.
 In these regulatory proceedings the precise mitigation strategy, if needed, will be defined.
-Environmental reviews and permitting begin in the project definition phase of the VTrans project development process.
-For more detail on this process see: